 Where to Stay in White River

-While we didn't stay here during our motorcycle trip around Lake Superior, we have stayed in White River in the past and this motel is a basic hotel that is clean, quiet and comfortable.
+The White River motel – While we didn't stay here during our motorcycle trip around Lake Superior, we have stayed in White River in the past and this motel is a basic hotel that is clean, quiet, and comfortable.

-It's a good place to stay before having to catch and early morning flight to a fly in fishing lodge in the area.
+It's a good place to stay before having to catch and early morning flight to a fly in fishing lodge in the area as well.

 Wawa is a fun little town known for it's giant Canada Goose located high on a hill overlooking the Trans Canada Highway.

 There's a good visitors centre and scenic lookout here and it's worth stopping at Young's Family Store for fudge, ice cream and a quick fill up.